mwarf/YQL-05-08-2025/src/content/blog/business-marketing-drone.md

 ---
-title: "Elevate Your Marketing: Using Aerial Videography to Showcase Your Lethbridge Business"
+title: "Give Your Lethbridge Business a Bird's-Eye View (Without the Feathers!)"
 description: "Learn how dynamic drone footage can create compelling marketing content for various Lethbridge businesses, from retail to industrial."
 pubDate: 2025-04-04
 category: "Marketing"